Mozart's name: Later life

+The signature on the autograph scores is commonly "(di) Wolfgango Amadeo Mozart", although sometimes "Amadeo Wolfgango Mozart" is seen, for example on Symphony No. 1 and the Haffner Symphony.
+The violin concertos also show this variation, with the autographs of numbers 1 (K. 207) and 3 (K. 216) autographs in Krakow showing "Amadeo Wolfgango" and the remaining, including Violin Concerto No. 5 (K. 219) held at the U.S. Library of Congress, showing the more common Wolfgango Amadeo.

 The rise of "Amadeus"

 It is possible that the now-standard "Amadeus" originated as a facetious name.
 He signed some letters in mock Latin as "Wolfgangus Amadeus Mozartus"; this was certainly no accident as in one letter he did the same to the date of the letter as well: adding "-us" to the end of each word.
 But he never signed any letter as "Wolfgang Amadeus Mozart" himself.